Lekha-umich/ece5831-2025-final-project/README.md

 Flask:
 - Run <code>pip install -r requirements.txt</code> to install all dependencies.
 - Run <code>python app.py</code> and give camera permission if asked.
+The python version used for this project is python 3.11

 # Tech Stack:
 - Keras